Charles K. Rowley

 Professor Rowley was past President of the European Public Choice Society, and he has taught at the University of Nottingham, University of York and University of Newcastle upon Tyne before migrating from England to the United States in 1984.
 He was Founding Editor of the International Review of Law and Economics

 (with Robert D. Tollison).

-He has written/edited thirty six books and over one hundred and fifty articles in the areas of industrial organization, welfare economics, law and economics, public choice, and classical liberal political economy.
+He wrote/edited thirty six books and over one hundred and fifty articles in the areas of industrial organization, welfare economics, law and economics, public choice, and classical liberal political economy.
 His books include The British Monopolies Commission; Steel and Public Policy; Welfare Economics: A Liberal Restatement

 (with Alan T. Peacock); The Right to Justice and Trade Protection in the United States

 (with Willem Thorbecke and Richard E. Wagner).
-He has also edited Public Choice Theory
+He also edited Public Choice Theory

 (three volumes), Social Choice Theory